nasa/fprime/docs/UsersGuide/best/app-man-drv.md

 ### Software Layering

 Software layering allows the separation of concerns by implementing logic such that a module only interacts with the layer below it.
-In addition, layering allows for decoupling code dependencies, as upper layers depend down the later stack, but layers do not depend up the stack.
-Thus preventing circular dependencies.
+In addition, layering allows for decoupling code dependencies, as upper layers depend down the layer stack, but layers do not depend up the stack.
+This helps avoid circular dependencies.

 Layers can be replaced to support reusability, simulation, and testing.
-Fault protection can be isolated to a single layer and thus handled at the appropriate level.
+Fault protection can be isolated to a single layer and handled at the appropriate level.

 ## Application Manager Driver Pattern